 Receive email updates when there are changes to this story.

-Online condolences may be offered to the family at www.decarbofuneralhome.com.
+Condolences may be sent to the family by visiting www.sossomanfh.com.

 Obituary published in

 First Presbyterian Church